Aebleskiver or Danish pancakes

 - 2 tablespoons of butter melted, plus more for cooking

 - jam, bananas, chocolate, apple, apple sauce, pineapple, blueberries, raspberries… o well, anything… bananas, chocolate, apple, apple sauce, pineapple, blueberries, raspberries… o well, anything…

 - Maple syrup and/or powdered sugar for serving

-In a small bowl, lightly whisk the egg yolks, then add the milk and the melted butter.
+- In a small bowl, lightly whisk the egg yolks, then add the milk and the melted (and cooled) butter.

-Whisk the yolk mixture into the flour mixture (flour mixed with the baking powder, sugar and salt) until the batter is well combined.
-In a third bowl, using an electric mixer fitted with the whisk attachment, whisk the egg whites on high speed until stiff but not dry peaks form, 2 to 3 minutes.
+- Whisk the yolk mixture into the flour mixture (flour mixed with the baking powder, sugar and salt) until the batter is well combined.
+In a third bowl, using an electric mixer fitted with the whisk attachment, whisk the egg whites on high speed until stiff peaks form, 2 to 3 minutes.
 Using a rubber spatula, gently fold the whites into the batter in 2-3 additions.

-Put 1/4 teaspoon butter in each well of the pancake pan.
+- Put 1/4 teaspoon butter in each well of the pancake pan.
 Place over medium heat and heat until the butter begins to sizzle.
 Using a pastry/silicon brush, coat surface of wells entirely with the butter.
 Pour 1 tbsp batter into each well, then add some of the filling in the center of each pancake and top with another 1 tablespoon of batter.
-Cook until the bottoms are golden brown, crispy, and slightly pulls away around the edge, 3 to 5 minutes.
-Using 2 wooden skwers, flip the pancakes over and cook until golden and crispy on the other side, about 3 minutes more.
+Cook until the bottoms are golden brown, crispy, and slightly pulls away around the edge, 2-3 minutes.
+Using 2 wooden skwers, flip the pancakes over and cook until golden and crispy on the other side, about 2 minutes more.
 Transfer to a plate.